 - You communicate with a large number of colleagues via phone

 If you decide to turn on the “Silence Unknown Callers” feature in iOS 13 remember to add all the important numbers (distant relatives, colleagues, medical and doctor’s offices, etc.) to your Contacts beforehand.

 For business users, “Silence Unknown Callers” will prevent ALL new clients from reaching you.
 It doesn’t matter whether clients are dialing your cell number or VoIP number.
 We strongly advise against activating this feature on VoIP business phone numbers.

 As we’ve seen, with a personal phone line things are pretty straightforward.
 But what if you’re using your phone for business purposes and need a selective spam filter that won’t interfere with your client calls?

-If blocking all unknown callers isn’t an option for you, there are several alternatives to the “Silence Unknown Callers” feature in iOS 13:
+If you want to stop robocalls on iPhone but blocking all unknown callers isn’t an option for you, there are several alternatives to the “Silence Unknown Callers” feature in iOS 13:

 - Manually select numbers to block on your phone — If you get an annoying robocall, you may block all future calls from the same number by adding it to your phone’s spam list.
 This is good enough if you don’t have a ton of calls coming in and use your phone mostly for personal communication.

 - Register your number with the “National Do Not Call Registry” —Register here to eliminate your number from commercial companies’ calling lists.
 Keep in mind this will only stop legit commercial calls and not scammers.

 - Use third-party apps — Apps offer custom protection from robocalls.
 While there are free options available for your iPhone, opt for a premium provider if you want real protection.